-To attend the Real Maths in Action fair, you will need to register as places are limited.
+To attend the Real World Maths in Action fair, you will need to register as places are limited.

 Registration on the day will be on the ground floor of the Sidney Myer Asia Centre.
 One person from your school must attend the registration desk between 8:30am to 8.50am to register your school and collection an information bag for each participant.